-As part of the launch package, Firefly offers the standard services listed below.
+As part of the launch package, Firefly offers the standard services listed below for primary customers.
 Firefly also offers mission unique services upon request.
 These non-standard services may have impacts to schedule and cost.
 Requests for mission unique services should be discussed early in the mission planning process.